-Launchpad offers a convenient way to delete apps that were downloaded from the App Store.
+Launchpad offers a convenient way to delete apps that have been downloaded from the App Store.

 - To open Launchpad, click it in the Dock or open it from your Applications folder.
-You can also pinch closed with your thumb and three fingers on your trackpad.
+Or pinch closed with your thumb and three fingers on your trackpad.

-- If you can't see the app in Launchpad, type its name in the search field at the top of the screen.
-Or swipe right or left with two fingers on your trackpad to show the next or previous page.
+- If you can't see the app in Launchpad, type its name in the search field at the top of Launchpad.
+If you have more than one page of apps, you can switch pages by clicking the dots at the bottom of the screen, or by swiping right or left with two fingers on your trackpad.

-- Press and hold the Option (⌥) key, or click and hold any app until the apps jiggle.
+- Press and hold the Option (⌥) key, or click and hold any app until the apps start jiggling.

-- Click next to the app that you want to delete, then click Delete to confirm.
+- Click the Delete button next to the app you want to delete, then click Delete to confirm.
 The app will be deleted immediately.
-Apps that don't show either didn't come from the App Store or are required by your Mac.
-To delete an app that didn't come from the App Store, use the Finder instead.

-- Locate the app in the Finder.
 Most apps are in your Applications folder, which you can open by clicking Applications in the sidebar of any Finder window.
-Or use Spotlight to find the app, then press and hold the Command (⌘) key while double-clicking the app in Spotlight.
+Or choose Go > Applications from the menu bar in the Finder.

-- If you’re asked for a username and password, enter the name and password of an administrator account on your Mac.
-This is probably the name and password that you use to log in to your Mac.
+- If you’re asked for a username and password, enter the username and password of an administrator account on your Mac.
+This is usually the username and password you use to log in to your Mac.

-- To delete the app, choose Finder > Empty Bin.
+- To delete the app after moving it to the Bin, choose Finder > Empty Bin.